Verdict in Illinois History:

 The firm has tried to verdict or settled cases in more than 25 states, and our lawyers are licensed to practice before the bars of Illinois, Florida, Colorado, New York, Arizona, Wisconsin and California.

-Our partners have obtained more than 175 separate verdicts or settlements in excess of at least $1 million with an aggregate total of more than $1 billion.
+Our partners have obtained more than 200 separate verdicts or settlements in excess of at least $1 million with an aggregate total of more than $1 billion.
 And we are not slowing down.
 In 2023 alone, the firm’s partners obtained three separate multi-million dollar verdicts on behalf of our clients, including a $25 million verdict in Cook County, Illinois.
-In 2023 alone, our lawyers recovered close to $100 million in verdicts and settlements alone.
+In 2023 alone, our lawyers recovered close to $100 million in verdicts and settlements.

-“We handle cases that are very tragic and we come up against the finest medical minds and legal minds in the country,” Barth Goldberg, our late founding partner said.
+“We handle cases that are tragedies and we come up against the finest medical minds and legal minds in the country,” Barth Goldberg, our late founding partner once said.
 “Medical Malpractice is a very sophisticated area and requires a great command of medicine and law.
 We are always challenged and always learning.
 I don’t think there is ever a minute when you are bored.”

 We love what we do, and the firm is more vibrant and energetic than ever.